0x5h1v4m/github-learnings/README.md

 _to upload local repo content to remote repo_
 > git push origin main

+### pull
+_used to fetch and download content from a remote repo and immediately update the local repo to match that content_
+> git pull origin main

 ### Init
 _used to create a new git repo_<br>